 Northwest Africa 2115 is a yellow-green harzburgitic peridotite composed primarily of orthopyroxene (up to 11 mm) and large phenocrysts of olivine (up to 18.5 mm) within a disrupted, cataclasized matrix.
 Minor amounts of chromite (mm-sized), troilite, and virtually Ni-free metal are present.
 It contains highly-magnesian silicates similar to those in ALHA77256 and GRA 98108.
-When found, the NWA 1877/2115/2286/2629 masses constituted the fifth representative of the peridotitic olivine diogenite suite of meteorites, which included NWA1459, GRA 98108, ALHA77256, and EETA79002.
+When found, the NWA 1877/2115/2286/2629 masses constituted the fifth representative of the peridotitic olivine diogenite suite of meteorites, which included NWA 1459, GRA 98108, ALHA77256, and EETA79002.
 It was proposed that this new group, with members containing at least 5% olivine, be described as olivine diogenites (A. Irving et al., 2005).
 Since then, other representative olivine diogenites have been recovered, namely NWA 5405 (~10 vol% olivine), NWA 5312 (24 vol% olivine), NWA 4223 (50 vol% olivine), NWA 5480 (57 vol% olivine), and MIL 07001.
 While it is hypothesized that olivine diogenites are cumulates constituting distinct layered magmatic intrusions emplaced into the crust, the unusual features exhibited in NWA 5480 suggest a possible origin as a mantle residue; however, analyses by Yamaguchi et al. (2013) led them to conclude that this diogenite is an impact melt rock formed at the bottom of a large basin such as Rheasilvia.

-An alternative classification system for the diogenites and dunites based on mineralogical and petrographical features has been proposed by Beck and McSween (2010), and modified by Wittke et al. (2011).
+An alternative classification system for the diogenites based on mineralogical and petrographical features has been proposed by Beck and McSween (2010), and modified by Wittke et al. (2011).
 In a manner consistent with the IUGS nomenclature, the term harzburgitic diogenite has been proposed to describe the olivine diogenites.

 Northwest Africa 2115 contains ~47 vol% olivine with no plagioclase observed, and it has very Cr-rich chromite.
-Each of these features suggest that NWA 2115 formed at great depth.
+Each of these features suggests that NWA 2115 formed at great depth.
 The higher olivine abundance observed in some of the other olivine diogenites suggests that they were formed in strata at even greater depth, with the features of NWA 5480 possibly indicating an origin as a mantle residue.
 However, due to the minor and trace element overlaps observed among the diogenite types, they might in fact form a continuum of orthopyroxene accumulation within a fractionated magma ocean or layered intrusion emplaced into the crust.
-They could represent distinct magma sources rather than each of the olivine diogenites having an origin in a separate mantle setting (Shearer et al., 2007; 2010).
+Alternatively, they could represent distinct parental magma sources rather than each of the olivine diogenites having an origin in a separate mantle setting (Shearer et al., 2007; 2010).

 The dunitic meteorite NWA 2968 (>95 vol% olivine) may be the deepest sampled lithology from the HED parent asteroid, widely thought to be 4 Vesta and its derivitive Vestoids.
 Notably, Beck et al. (2012) identified the first olivine-rich melt material in howardites that constitute the PCA 02009 pairing group.
 This olivine-rich material was likely derived from harzburgitic and dunitic lithologies exposed on the surface of Vesta.
-It is envisaged by one investigative team that Vesta and the Vestoids, along with the isotopically similar mesosiderites and IIAB irons, were themselves the products of a break-up of an even larger parent object which they have named Opis (Irving et al., 2009).
+It is envisaged by one investigative team that Vesta and the Vestoids, along with the isotopically similar mesosiderites and IIAB irons, were themselves the products of a breakup of an even larger parent object which they have named Opis (Irving et al., 2009).
 In Greek mythology, Opis was the wife of Saturn, whose children were Jupiter, Neptune, Pluto, Juno, Ceres, and Vesta.